TellAnAx/aquacultuR/README.md

 install.packages("aquacultuR")
 ```

-You can also install the latest version of aquacultuR from GitHub using:
+You can also install the latest development version of aquacultuR from
+GitHub using:

 ``` r
 require(devtools)